Linguistics: Language documentation

 Language documentation combines anthropological inquiry (into the history and culture of language) with linguistic inquiry, in order to describe languages and their grammars.
 Lexicography involves the documentation of words that form a vocabulary.
 Such a documentation of a linguistic vocabulary from a particular language is usually compiled in a dictionary.
 Computational linguistics is concerned with the statistical or rule-based modeling of natural language from a computational perspective.
 Specific knowledge of language is applied by speakers during the act of translation and interpretation, as well as in language education – the teaching of a second or foreign language.
 Policy makers work with governments to implement new plans in education and teaching which are based on linguistic research.

 Since the inception of the discipline of linguistics, linguists have been concerned with describing and analysing previously undocumented languages.
 Starting with Franz Boas in the early 1900s, this became the main focus of American linguistics until the rise of formal linguistics in the mid-20th century.
 This focus on language documentation was partly motivated by a concern to document the rapidly disappearing languages of indigenous peoples.
 The ethnographic dimension of the Boasian approach to language description played a role in the development of disciplines such as sociolinguistics, anthropological linguistics, and linguistic anthropology, which investigate the relations between language, culture, and society.

-The emphasis on linguistic description and documentation has also gained prominence outside North America, with the documentation of rapidly dying indigenous languages becoming a focus in some university programmes in linguistics.
+The emphasis on linguistic description and documentation has also gained prominence outside North America, with the documentation of rapidly dying indigenous languages becoming a focus in some university programs in linguistics.
 Language description is a work-intensive endeavour, usually requiring years of field work in the language concerned, so as to equip the linguist to write a sufficiently accurate reference grammar.
 Further, the task of documentation requires the linguist to collect a substantial corpus in the language in question, consisting of texts and recordings, both sound and video, which can be stored in an accessible format within open repositories, and used for further research.

 Translation

 The sub-field of translation includes the translation of written and spoken texts across media, from digital to print and spoken.
 To translate literally means to transmute the meaning from one language into another.
 Translators are often employed by organizations such as travel agencies and governmental embassies to facilitate communication between two speakers who do not know each other's language.
 Translators are also employed to work within computational linguistics setups like Google Translate, which is an automated program to translate words and phrases between any two or more given languages.
 Translation is also conducted by publishing houses, which convert works of writing from one language to another in order to reach varied audiences.
+Cross-national and cross-cultural survey research studies employ translation to collect comparable data among multilingual populations.
 Academic translators specialize in or are familiar with various other disciplines such as technology, science, law, economics, etc.